ory/sdk/clients/kratos/java/docs/FrontendApi.md

     String xSessionToken = "xSessionToken_example"; // String | The Session Token of the Identity performing the settings flow.
     Boolean returnSessionTokenExchangeCode = true; // Boolean | EnableSessionTokenExchangeCode requests the login flow to include a code that can be used to retrieve the session token after the login flow has been completed.
     String returnTo = "returnTo_example"; // String | The URL to return the browser to after the flow was completed.
+    String organization = "organization_example"; // String | An optional organization ID that should be used for logging this user in.
+This parameter is only effective in the Ory Network.
     String via = "via_example"; // String | Via should contain the identity's credential the code should be sent to.
-Only relevant in aal2 flows. try {
+Only relevant in aal2 flows.
+DEPRECATED: This field is deprecated.
+Please remove it from your requests.
+The user will now see a choice of MFA credentials to choose from to perform the second factor instead. try {
-      LoginFlow result = apiInstance.createNativeLoginFlow(refresh, aal, xSessionToken, returnSessionTokenExchangeCode, returnTo, via);
+      LoginFlow result = apiInstance.createNativeLoginFlow(refresh, aal, xSessionToken, returnSessionTokenExchangeCode, returnTo, organization, via);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling FrontendApi#createNativeLoginFlow");